-I think it might be a good addition if you could highlight some differences between how we were examined based on the 2010 syllabus and how it is now on the 2015 syllabus.
+I think it might be a good addition if you could highlight some differences between how we were examined based on the old syllabus and how it is now on the new syllabus.
 What do you think?

 Thank you for your support.
 I am happy and glad that I am helping students even in the smallest ways.
 So thank you for that affirmation.

-I definitely agree with you and would not mind sharing a few differences between the 2010 vs the 2015 CIMA exam structures.
+I definitely agree with you and would not mind sharing a few differences between the old vs new CIMA exam structures.
 The more comprehensive explanation would still be the one on the CIMA website, but here goes my concise version.

-In the old exam structure (2010-2014), it consisted of taking the exam for each individual course/subject like F1, P1, etc. Once you get to the strategic level, you have to take all strategic courses (F3, P3, and E3) in one sitting.
+In the old 2010 exam structure, it consisted of taking the exam for each individual course/subject like F1, P1, etc. Once you get to the strategic level, you have to take all strategic courses (F3, P3, and E3) in one sitting.
 After passing the 3 exams, you can then take the T4 (or TOPCIMA, as it was once called), which was the case study at the time.
 Almost all the exams started off as written.
-Computers were introduced in the last few exams in the latter years.
+Computers were introduced in the latter years.
 (Yes, imagine the case study exam in written format.
 3 hours of non-stop illegible writing. 🙂 We’ve come a long way.)

 Nowadays, the structure consists of 2 types of exams – the OT (objective tests) and the case study exams.